Penetration Testing

 DLL Hijacking

-DLL Hijacking is one of the commonly seen vulnerabilities.
-Now we have a question moving around is what is DLL.
-DLL stands for Dynamic Link Library.
 DLL files usually hold executable code that can be stored in different files and are loaded into RAM or invoked when the related code is required.
 When an application executes and use this DLL file and if the accurate path is not provided the application has to search for this DLL.
-The path for DLL is set by the Windows operating system by using global environmental variables if an attacker manages to replace this library or DLL with his own DLL from the same name as one the target application is looking for… it may load the attacker DLL instead of the library that application Is looking for and it may execute the malicious code placed by the attacker in the DLL file and this is known as DLL Hijacking.
+The Windows operating system sets the path for DLL using global environmental variables.
+If an attacker manages to replace this library or DLL with his own DLL that has the same name as the one the target application is looking for, it may load the attacker’s DLL instead of the library that the application is looking for, and it may execute the malicious code placed by the attacker in the DLL file, which is known as DLL Hijacking.

 To better understand DLL Hijacking we must understand how windows application find their DLL files when the full path is not provided.